SECNAV Del Toro Meets with Leaders in Sweden, Finland, and Ireland

 In Finland, NATO’s newest member state, Del Toro met with President Sauli Niinistö and discussed global security issues and bilateral maritime cooperation.
 Del Toro also met with Finland Minister of Defence Antti Häkkänen and Commander of Finnish Defence Forces General Timo Kivinen.
 They discussed deepening defense cooperation and increasing joint training and exercises.

-Before departing Finland, Del Toro spent time onboard Finnish Navy Ship Haneemmaa with the Chief of the Finnish Navy, Rear Adm.
-Jori Harju.
+Before departing Finland, Del Toro spent time onboard Finnish Navy Ship Haneemmaa with the Chief of the Finnish Navy, RADM Jori Harju.

 “It was great seeing Finland’s naval capabilities up front and in person.
 I am honored to work alongside Finland with our shared democratic values,” said Del Toro.